How can I get a VAT exemption? What kind of document is needed?

 The fee includes transportation from the venue to schools and back.
 Keep in mind that the hotels, city hall, and Lapland Safaris office are all less than 10 min walk from each other, so a taxi is not needed if you are wearing proper clothing.

 Our buses will pick up the participants from the venue.
 If you are located at another hotel or apartment, you should go to the venue.
-You will receive later an exact schedule which shows at what time your bus leaves the venue.
+You will later receive an exact schedule that shows at what time your bus leaves the venue.
 IMPORTANT!
 THE BUS WILL NOT WAIT!
 So get yourself close to the hotel’s main entrance (inside is fine) a few minutes before the departure time.
 If you miss the bus, you can take a taxi to the school.
-You will receive later a list of participants for each bus and the schools’ addresses.
-During the event registration on Sunday morning, you will also receive a printed version.
+During the event registration on Sunday morning, you will also receive a printed version of a list of participants for each bus and the schools’ addresses.

 Will there be changes to the program and schedule?